 The LOS for parks and recreation facilities are calculated on a countywide basis.
 Martin County's total population in Fiscal Year 2020 is 158,400 persons.
+Available of parking at beach facilities has fallen below the adopted LOS.
+The proposed FLUM amendment will have no significant impact on this LOS.
 The 2020 Capital Improvements Plan provides the following LOS: